How to make Oxtail Soup

 Mix all the ingredients and simmer for 15-20 minutes or until the vegetables are tender.

-Add salt and pepper to taste before removing from the heat and allowing to cool for 10-15 minutes.
+Add salt and pepper to taste before removing from the heat and allowing it to cool for 10-15 minutes.

 Serve in a bowl and add any local condiments for an extra dash of flavor.